Christina Vukicevic: Career

+Personal life

-She is married to the Norwegian footballer, Vadim Demidov.
-On 29 February 2016, she revealed that she is expecting a child with Demidov and announced her retirement from professional sport, not having competed since 2012 due to an injury.
+Vukicevic was born and raised in Drøbak by Serbian professional hurdler and sport of athletics coach Petar Vukičević and a half-Norwegian, half-Serbian mother.
+She grew up with her younger brother, Vladimir Vukicevic and has two younger half-siblings.
+She is married to Norwegian footballer Vadim Demidov.
+On 29 February 2016, she revealed that she is expecting a child with Demidov and announced her retirement from professional sport.